microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaTrustFrameworkPolicy.md

 ## Synopsis

-This cmdlet is used to delete a trust framework policy (custom policy) in the Microsoft Entra ID.
+Deletes a trust framework policy (custom policy) in the Microsoft Entra ID.

 ## Syntax